Estecka/mc-Selfcare-Hive/port.md

 ## 1.21.4
 ### Worked around:
 - `tryEnterHive` now takes a `BeeEntity` instead of an `Entity`.
 Target both versions and use `@Coerce`

+## 1.21.5
+- `NbtCompound::contains` no longer check the element type.
+- `NbtCompound` various get methods are now wrapped in optionals, or require a fallback as parameter.